 Then someone had to hold her up so we could get her feet hanging free.
 Pure digital fun.

-Spread #6 : The large group on the right was from the Elk's Lodge.
-Everyone came dressed-to-the-nines.
+Spread #6 : The large group on the right was from the Elk's Lodge and everyone came dressed-to-the-nines.
 The Elk's lodge was torn down in 2017 to make room for some more student apartments.
 The present seems often to be in bulldozer made against the past.

 Spread #7 : For a moment there was a showstopper as 20 military guys, mostly armed came in.